dailystory/WordPress/plugin/readme.txt

 Or, you can <a href="https://www.dailystory.com/trial">start a 30-day trial</a>.

 == Changelog ==

+= 1.0.2 =
+* Changed to support non-incremental numbers for web forms
+* Stubbed in support for new popup shortcode

 = 1.0.1 =
 * Fixed typos in readme and cleaned up some comments